Ackee-Blockchain/wake/docs/testing-framework/helper-functions.md

 ### get_create2_address_from_code

 `get_create2_address_from_code` computes the address of a contract deployed using the `CREATE2` opcode.
-It accepts a deployer (`Account`, `Address` or a hex string address), a salt and the contract deployment code.
+It accepts a deployer (`Account`, `Address` or a hex string address), a salt and the contract creation code.

 ```python
 from woke.testing import Account, get_create2_address_from_code